 - Excellence in Teaching First-Year Seminars Award

-Since 2010, the Center has partnered with McGraw Hill Higher Education to annually recognize an instructor who has achieved great success in teaching first-year seminars and who inspires student learning, development, and success.
+This award campaign annually recognizes an instructor who has achieved great success in teaching first-year seminars and who inspires student learning, development, and success.

 Each year the center awards five fellowships for outstanding undergraduates to attend the Annual Conference on The First-Year Experience.
 The purpose of the Fellowship Program is to advance the leadership skills and knowledge base of undergraduate students so that they may in turn use what they learn at the conference to enhance and encourage first-year student development on their respective campuses.